Analog simulator of integro-differential equations with classical memristors: Introduction

 An electrical analog computer is an active network composed of electrical elements, namely, resistors, capacitors and operational amplifiers which, connected together, are capable of simulating any set of linear ordinary differential equations~\cite{Kodali1967}.
 In this case, the solutions of these equations are encoded into the time evolution of the voltage waveform produced by the analog computer.
 Indeed, electrical analog devices can only work with a single independent variable when codified in time \cite{Pour-El1974,Rubel1988}.
 Nonetheless, by making use of finite-difference methods, it is also possible to solve partial differential equations \cite{Kodali1967,Ratier2012}.

-Memristors, resistors whose resistance depends on the history of charges crossing through the device, are passive circuit elements theoretically postulated by Leon Chua \cite{Chua1971memristor,Chua1976memristive} and firstly constructed in HP Labs in a TiO$_{2}$ thin film \cite{Strukov2008themissing}.
+Resistive memory effects, in which the resistance depends on the history of charges crossing through a material, can be described by Kubo's response theory \cite{Kubo1957}, and have been observed as resistance switching phenomena in thin films \cite{Simmons1967,Argall1968}.
+The connection between resistance switching devices and memristive devices \cite{Chua1971memristor,Chua1976memristive} was first made in 2008 by HP Labs \cite{Strukov2008themissing}.
 Afterwards, various other physical implementations of memristors have been reported \cite{Jo2010nanoscale,Chang2011,Chanthbouala2012ferroelectric,Kim2012ferroelectric}.
-The memory and non-volatility properties of the memristor \cite{Chua2011resistance} have sparked great interest in its applications in the fabrication of digital memories \cite{Waser2009redox‐based}, and performance of computational tasks \cite{Borghetti2010memristive,Pershin2012Neuromorphic,Yang2012memristive,Kulkarni2012,Cassinerio2013}.
-While most of the interest in memristors lies in applications in digital computation, there has also been proposals of utilization of memristors in programmable analog components of electrical networks \cite{Pershin2010practical} and in the design of highly efficient operational amplifiers \cite{Jahromi2017ultralow}.
-Therefore, a natural question is to study whether the characteristic properties of memristors could extend the applications of eletrical analog computers.
-To the best of our knowledge, the role of memristors for efficient analog simulation of physical and mathematical models has not yet been explored.
+The memory and non-volatility properties of the memristor \cite{Chua2011resistance} have sparked great interest in its applications in the fabrication of digital memories \cite{Waser2009redoxbased}, performance of computational tasks \cite{Borghetti2010memristive,Pershin2012Neuromorphic,Yang2012memristive,Kulkarni2012,Cassinerio2013} and recently, in the design of a perceptron \cite{Silva2018}, which motivates the possibility of building memristor-based hardware for a physical neural network and proved their universality as approximators.
+While most of the interest in memristors lies in applications in digital computation, there have also been proposals of utilization of memristors in programmable analog components of electrical networks \cite{Pershin2010practical} and in the design of highly efficient operational amplifiers \cite{Jahromi2017ultralow}.
+Regarding the solution of differential equations, memristor arrays have been employed as accelerators for digital solvers \cite{Richter2015, Gallo2018} and, recently, a digital approach based on memristor crossbar arrays have been employed to solve partial differential equations \cite{Zidan2018} with high precision.
+Nonetheless, a natural question is whether the characteristic properties of memristors could extend the applications of electrical analog computers.